Online Ads – Different Types, Visual Examples, What They’re Good For

 Just what they sound like, social online ads are offered by the many different social media platforms like Facebook, Twitter, Tumblr, Reddit, etc. The types of ads and their cost structures are all different with each social channel.
 Social media ads have a smaller audience but can be very targeted, for example you could choose to show an ad only to people who have liked your Facebook page to offer a special service or discount.

 A video ad is obviously an ad that’s a video.
 One of the biggest platforms to use videos ads on is YouTube.
 YouTube provides a number of different targeting options and placements.
-Videos are still a niche ad for many small businesses but unsurpassed if you have a product or service that can demonstrated visually.
+Videos are still a niche ad for many small businesses.
+They’re unsurpassed if you have a product or service that can demonstrated visually.

 Mobile Optimized Ads